 The best option then is to have the image or video owner sign a Media Release Agreement that allows you the right to use their media property legally.
 This legal template was also written by yours truly.

 Learn all about a Media Release Agreement and HOW to use it in this post.

 Sign up below to find out what other legal mistakes you are making in your business?

-3. Not Investing in a Blogging Course and Wasting Tons of Valuable Time
+3. Not Investing in Blogging Online Courses and Wasting Tons of Valuable Time

 This is the most common blogging mistake I’ve noticed so far.